dmannock/EventLocker/README.md

 ```

 ## Todos
-These is an issue with public signatures form the dependency on FSharpUnionHelpers.
-Not supporting nested types works, however theres no point enforsing hashes if they will be obsolete and have to be byassed.
+These is an issue with public signatures from the dependency on FSharpUnionHelpers.
+Not supporting nested types works, however theres no point enforcing hashes if they will be obsolete and have to be bypassed.